go-acme/lego/docs/content/dns/zz_gen_webnames.md

 The environment variable names can be suffixed by `_FILE` to reference a file instead of a value.
 More information [here]({{< ref "dns#configuration-and-credentials" >}}).

-## API key
+## API Key

-To obtain the key, you need to change the DNS server to *.nameself.com: Personal account / My domains and services / Select the required domain / DNS servers
+To obtain the key, you need to change the DNS server to `*.nameself.com`: Personal account / My domains and services / Select the required domain / DNS servers

 The API key can be found: Personal account / My domains and services / Select the required domain / Zone management / acme.sh or certbot settings